 By Roger Cox, Editor

-It may be tempting to settle in to your spacious one-bedroom suite—at 700-square-feet the smallest rooms in Hammock Beach Resort's central tower—and just chlll out after, say, spending an afternoon strolling around the historic sites in St. Augustine, 25 miles to the north.
+It may be tempting to settle in to your spacious one-bedroom suite—at 700-square-feet the smallest rooms in Hammock Beach Golf Resort & Spa's central tower—and just chlll out after, say, spending an afternoon strolling around the historic sites in St. Augustine, 25 miles to the north.
 But just to the east stretch two miles of beach bordered not by houses but by dunes and the grassy expanse of golf fairways.
 "Tennis can wait until tomorrow," my friend tells me.
 "Let's go walk on the beach."

 In fact, a full two miles of unspoiled beach border this business- and family-oriented resort in Palm Coast.
 At its core rises two 12-story towers of luxury suites with an apron of swimming pools, event lawns, a lake, and golf fairways.
 Those are supplemented by a three-story Lodge—containing another 20 rooms, the golf pro shop, the ocean-view Atlantic Grille—a cluster of low-rise villas ranging in size up to four bedrooms, a spa, a fitness center, several more restaurants, a sports bar, and a cigar bar.